papadanku/papadanku.github.io/doc/blog/made/opticalflow.rst

    u = 4, v = -3 \\
    u = 0, v = 0

-This demonstrates that for a single pixel \(which acts as a tiny aperture\), the optical flow equation provides only one equation on two unknowns :math:`u` and :math:`v`.
+This demonstrates that for a single pixel (which acts as a tiny aperture), the optical flow equation provides only one equation with two unknowns :math:`u` and :math:`v`.
 Consequently, there are infinitely many pairs of :math:`(u, v)` that satisfy the equation.
-If you plot these solutions on a graph, they all lie on a single line, meaning the true direction of motion is ambiguous - only the component of motion perpendicular to the image gradient can be determined.
+If you plot these solutions on a graph, they all lie on a single line, meaning the true direction of motion is ambiguous.
+Only the component of motion perpendicular to the image gradient can be determined.

 The Lucas-Kanade Approach to The Aperture Problem
 -------------------------------------------------